HC809/PlantCareScheduler.API/README.md

 ---

-### API: Publicada en Azure, puede ser accedida a través de este enlace:
+### API: Published in Azure, it can be accessed through this link:
 https://plant-care-app-f5eydgdgaxayekfe.centralus-01.azurewebsites.net/swagger/index.html

 ## Setup Instructions